- Library & Technology

 - Friends of the Library

-Wellesley College Password Guidelines
+Wellesley College Password Requirements

 Passwords are an important aspect of computer security.
 They are the front line of protection for user accounts.
 A poorly chosen password may result in the compromise of Wellesley College’s entire network.
 As such, all Wellesley College employees (including contractors and vendors with access to Wellesley College systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.